International Students and Parents

 All government schools in Canberra offer high quality learning in modern, well-equipped and supportive environments.
 Our schools have developed a range of programs specifically designed to meet the needs of international students with the ability to tailor educational programs for individuals.

 International students develop English language skills while studying at Canberra's government primary schools, high schools and colleges, alongside native English speakers.
-All Canberra government schools provide English as a Second Language (ESL) programs for international students.
+All Canberra government schools provide English as an Additional Language or Dialect (EALD) Programs for international students.

 Government schooling in Canberra is leading the way in preparing young people for the opportunities and challenges of life in the 21st century.
 With one of the best government education systems in the country, Canberra government school students consistently rate as the best educated in Australia and among the brightest in the world.
 An international education in Canberra sets students apart from their peers and provides multiple pathways to success.